 With this plan, an employee can easily reduce the gross income amount from worker’s paycheck used for calculating Social Security, Federal, and some State tax amount.
 All of these can amount to a saving of 25%-40% for each tax-free dollars you are contributing to the program.

-A qualified section 125 plan must give employees a choice between the taxable and nontaxable benefits option.
+A qualified section 125 cafeteria plan operates by allowing employees to allocate a portion of their salary toward benefits before taxes are applied.
+Employees can choose from different benefit options that best suit their needs, similar to selecting items from a cafeteria menu—hence the name.
 Businesses that offer a cafeteria plan to their participating staff members allow them to make their own choices about group health programs, health savings accounts, life insurance, dental and vision expenses, and long-term care.

 For employers, a section 125 plan allows them to save money on both payroll and taxes through the tax-sheltered status of the taxable benefit.